VCPirateCode/VCPirateCode/README.md

 * [Distance Education Summit at Ventura College 2022](https://vcpiratecode.github.io/dwtestMoore/)

 Baltimore Out.
 I like Baltimore.
+Updated September '21

 <!---
 VCPirateCode/VCPirateCode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.